puutaro/CommandClick/md/developer/js_interface/JsCsv/readM.md

 | tag | string | csv data tag that you want to put |
 | csvString | string | csv data string |
 | csvOrTsv | string | `CSV`/`TSV` switch csv or tsv |

-## Result

-Save csv or tsv instance with tag, also header  from string

 ex1)